-Valuation of investment properties Refer to note 2(e) and 6 to the financial statements for disclosures of related accounting policies and balances.
+Fair value measurement of investment properties Refer to notes 2(e) and 6 to the financial statements for disclosures of related accounting policies and balances.

-As at 30 April 2020, the Company's fair value of investment properties totalled TT\$837.6 million.
-A fair value loss adjustment of TT\$26.2 million was recognised in the statement of comprehensive income as a result of the revaluation of these properties.
+As at 30 April 2021, the Company's fair value of investment properties totaled TT\$811.2 million, or 93.7% of total assets.
+A fair value loss adjustment of TT\$26.4 million was recognised in the statement of comprehensive income as a result of the revaluation of these properties.